10.30pm – Channel 10 Late News surveys the day’s events.

 The situation is “incredibly fluid”, says ALP strategist Bruce Hawker.
 He claimed Kevin Rudd is ahead with a few votes unclear.

-Here are two extracts of Simon Crean’s statement at 1pm this afternoon:
+Here is an extract of Simon Crean’s statement at 1pm this afternoon:

 2.58pm – Independents Tony Windsor, Andrew Wilkie and Rob Oakeshott all voted to suspend Standing Orders.
 Peter Slipper and Craig Thomson voted against.
 The vote was passed 73-71 but failed because it didn’t reach an absolute majority of 76.